 With a strong DUI defense lawyer like Brian P. Gabriel protecting your rights, it may also be possible to avoid a DUI conviction from an anonymous tip, and the severe consequences that may follow.

 Contact Brian Gabriel of The Law Office of Gabriel & Gabriel to discuss your DUI charge if you were reported by an anonymous driver.
-Our firm has provided competent DUI defense for more than 25 years in Palm Beach County, and our aim is always to achieve the best possible result for our clients.
-For a free consultation, call 561-622-5575 or complete our contact form.
+Brian Gabriel has provided competent DUI defense for more than 30 years in Palm Beach County, and his aim is always to achieve the best possible result for every client.
+For a free consultation, call 561-622-5575 or complete a contact form.